zNitche/lightberryAPI/README.md

 - separated json configs for app and server.
 - debug logging.

+### Project Goals
+- build universal tool I can use in my future projects.
+- complete `strawberryAPI` overhaul:
+  - full async routing.
+  - replacement of interrupts based background tasks with async schedulers.
+  - removed built in templates engine
+- implementation of better and more user / git friendly configs handling.
+- files streaming, with serving react compressed apps in mind.
+- implementation of better routing, with `catch_all` routes and after requests handling.

 ### How to use it

 #### As git submodule